muhammadyana/muhammadyana/README.md

 ### Hi there 👋 I'm Ruby on Rails Developer

 - 🔭 I’m currently working Full time freelancer
-- 🌱 I’m currently learning about blockchain, Stimulus and Stimulus Reflex
+- 🌱 I’m currently learning about blockchain, React, Flutter, Data science, Stimulus and Stimulus Reflex
 - 📫 How to reach me: you can find more about me at https://muhammadyana.me

 Happy coding 🎉